Adroiti/docs-for-code-review-tools/Govet-lostcancel.md

-Pattern: Failure to call the cancelation function returned by context.WithCancel.
+Pattern: Failure to call the cancelation function returned by `context.WithCancel`

 Issue: -